thelowsunoverthemoon/mahler.c/README.md

 ### Scale Functions

 There's only one scale function : getScale.
 It returns a Scale struct based on the base *note* and const ScaleBase* *type* (see Structs).
-You must pass in an array that can fit all the notes in the scale according to *mode* (ie, major scale (8 notes) has mode FULL (ascending and descending), so the array must fit 16). *mode* determines the format of the returned Scale.
-See the ScaleType enum above.
+You must pass in an array that can fit all the notes in the scale according to *mode* (ie, major scale (8 notes) has mode FULL (ascending and descending), so the array must fit 16). *mode* determines the format of the returned Scale (See the ScaleType enum in Enumerators)

 ```C
 Scale getScale (Note start, const ScaleBase* type, Note notes[], enum ScaleType mode);